Three Students Awarded 2015 Miller Institute-ASIL Fellowships

 Berkeley Law at American Society of International Law Annual Meeting 2014

 Berkeley Law was out in force at April’s Annual Meeting of the American Society of International Law (ASIL), held in Washington, DC from April 7-12, 2014.
-Mariel Bird (’15) attended as a Miller Student Fellow, a Miller Institute initiative established in Fall 2012 to provide a current student with the unparalleled opportunities for knowledge and networking found at ASIL.
-(For more on Mariel's time in Washington DC, see the next news item below.)
+Mariel Bird (’15) attended as a Miller Student Fellow, a Miller Institute initiative begun in Fall 2012 to provide a current student with the unparalleled opportunities for knowledge and networking found at ASIL.
+To read her report on the meeting, click here.

-Among the many alums participating in the meeting, International Court of Justice (ICJ) Judge Joan Donoghue (’81) was honored along with the two other female ICJ judges at a special luncheon sponsored the Women in International Law Interest Group (WILIG), that also featured former US Supreme Court Justice Sandra Day O’Connor.
+Among the many alums participating in the meeting, International Court of Justice (ICJ) Judge Joan Donoghue (’81) was honored along with the two other female ICJ judges at a special luncheon that also featured former U.S. Supreme Court Justice Sandra Day O’Connor.
 Donoghue is the first American woman and only the third woman of any nationality to be elected to the fifteen-member ICJ since its inception in 1945.

 Professor Saira Mohamed presented her work as part of a “New Voices” panel on Making International Criminal Law More Effective.
 Professor Kate Jastram (’87) was elected vice chair of the Lieber Society, ASIL’s international humanitarian law/law of armed conflict interest group.
 Several other Berkeley Law faculty hold ASIL leadership positions, including Executive Council member Professor Andrew Guzman and human rights interest group co-chair Saira Mohamed.
 Professor Mohamed served on this year’s selections committees for the ASIL Book Awards and the Helton Fellows Program.
 Professors Mohamed and Jastram were also recognized for serving as mentors in the inaugural year of ASIL’s Women in International Law Mentoring Program.